sandpiper-toolchain/sandplover/docs/source/guides/userguide.rst

 .. note::

     The 0th dimension of the cube must be the *time* dimension, and the 1st and 2nd dimensions represent the spatial dimensions of the data domain, but can have any arbitrary "name" for the dimensions.
 For example, from *pyDeltaRCM* the 1st and 2nd dimensions are named `x` and `y` respectively (`x` is considered a downstream coordinate in that model).
-In `DeltaMetrics`, we refer to these spatial dimensions as `dim1` and `dim2`, because they may have any name.
+In `sandplover`, we refer to these spatial dimensions as `dim1` and `dim2`, because they may have any name.

 The CubeVariable supports arbitrary math (using `xarray`).
 For example: